aaaalmassri/Python_Tools/ARP-Spoofer/README.md

 - Python 3.11 or later.
 - The `scapy` library is used for crafting and sending ARP packets.
-You can install it using `pip`: pip install scapy
+You can install it using `pip`: pip install scapy OR python3 -m pip install scapy

 - The `psutil` library is used for retrieving network interface information.
-You can install it using `pip`: pip install psutil
+You can install it using `pip`: pip install psutil OR pip3 install psutil

 ## License